Anemone95/wala-taint/README.md

 2. Global variables can't propagate taint
 3. Taint propagation result may have some bugs -- it will miss some propagation progresses in some `put` and `get` instructions
 4. Time-consuming hasn't been not tested
+5. Web frameworks (i.e., `Flask`,  `Django` ) are not supported.
+We plan to create a synthetic main.py to support them.
+6. Decorators are not supported, because python-frontend doesn't support them.